Admission to the Ph.D. program

 - A minimum undergraduate grade point average of 3.0.

 Applications must include:

 - Graduate Record Examination (GRE).
 Stony Brook University’s school code is 2548.
 There is no separate code for the department.
 We do not accept photo copies of ETS scores.

 - A Statement of Purpose describing the applicant’s relevant past experience and immediate and long-term goals.
-Applicants should describe how the type of research that they expect to conduct while in the program relates to one of the department’s research areas, energy-environmental systems and/or engineering & technology workforce policy.
+Applicants should describe how the type of research that they expect to conduct while in the program relates to one of the department’s research areas, energy and environmental systems and engineering education, management, and policy.